abdelfattahradwan/SharpEval/README.md

 - Parses and evaluates expressions extremely fast.
 - Supports custom variables and functions.
-- Works with Unity 2018.1 and upwards.
+- Works with Unity 5 (and possibly older) and newer.
 - Supports Unity IL2CPP.
 - No reflection.
 - No external dependencies.